 The Internet is no doubt the best example here.
 Initially conceived with government support and public funding, the Internet is now all over the place.
 Yet, only 50% of the world’s population is connected to the network of networks.
-Nevertheless, the Internet has become that apparently infinite space where a wide variety of applications now reside; the Web, e-commerce, e-government, e-all essentially, in the beginning.
-More recently, social media and social networks, mobile technologies, reincarnations of both artificial intelligence and machine learning and, in 2009, blockchain technology.
+Nevertheless, the Internet has become that apparently infinite space where a wide variety of applications now reside; the Web, e-commerce, e-government, e-all essentially, initially.
+More recently, social media and social networks, mobile technologies, reincarnations of artificial intelligence and machine learning and, in 2009, blockchain technology in 2009.

-In a nutshell, blockchain technology is the result of the smart combination and integration of already existing technologies under one single platform.
+In a nutshell, blockchain technology results from the smart combination and integration of already existing technologies under one single platform.
 Such technologies include peer-to-peer (or distributed) networks, cryptography and consensus algorithms.
-It is thus a bit like the iPhone, the first ever smartphone created.
+It is thus a bit like the iPhone, the first-ever smartphone created.
 However, unlike a smartphone, one cannot grab blockchains or use them regularly – at least not yet.
 Regardless, when it comes to innovation blockchains are way up there, almost at the top.
-But again, unlike smartphones, speaking about blockchains usually means talking about the technologies behind it, and not about its features.
+Unlike smartphones, speaking about blockchains usually means talking about the technologies behind it, not about its features.

 Does this mean blockchains will replace the Internet?
 Not at all.
 On the contrary, blockchains need the Internet to function.
 But that is another long story we cannot discuss here.

 The IDRC paper takes first and foremost an innovation perspective.
 It argues that BCT is indeed quite innovative.
 It then asks a fundamental question: How can blockchains be deployed and harnessed to enhance human development?